hellmarbecker/blog/_drafts/druid-data-cookbook-upserts-in-druid-sql.markdown

 ![Druid Cookbook](/assets/2021-12-21-elf.jpg)

 In [an earlier blog](/2023/03/07/selective-bulk-upserts-in-apache-druid/), I demonstrated a technique to combine existing and new data in Druid batch ingestion in a way that more or less emulates what is usually expressed in SQL as a `MERGE` or `UPSERT` statement.
 This technique involves a `combine` datasource and works only in JSON-based ingestion.
+Also, it works on bulk data where you replace an entire range of data based on a time interval and key range.

-Today I am going to look at a similar construction, but using the more modern SQL based ingestion mechanism that is available in newer versions of Druid.
+Today I am going to look at a similar, albeit more surgical construction, implementing what is usually expressed in SQL as a `MERGE` or `UPSERT` statement.
+I will be using [SQL based ingestion](https://druid.apache.org/docs/latest/multi-stage-query/) that is available in newer versions of Druid.

-The `MERGE` statement, in a simplified way, would work like this:
+The `MERGE` statement, in a simplified way, works like this:

 ```sql
 MERGE INTO druid_table